Being financially independent and financial independence is something we all celebrate.

 3. Securing money in Term Plans:

 A term plan is basically a Life Insurance.
 It safeguards your family members from any sudden financial shocks which could arise in the case of the death of the sole earner of the family.
-It is not a scheme which could make you financially independent, but protect your family members if they are dependent on you.
+It is not a scheme which could make you achieve financial independence, but protect your family members if they are dependent on you.

 These plans are very affordable and have a lot of tax benefits too.